Jonathan2251/lbd/_sources/gpu.txt

   Creating 3D model and texturing

-After the next smooth shading [#polygon]_, the vertices and edge lines are covered with color (or remove edges), then model looks much more smooth [#shading]_.
+After the next smooth shading [#polygon]_, the vertices and edge lines are covered with color (or remove edges), and model looks much more smooth [#shading]_.
-Furthermore, after texturing (texture mapping), the model looks real more [#texturemapping]_.
+Further, after texturing (texture mapping), the model looks real more [#texturemapping]_.

 To get to know how animation for a 3D modeling, please look video here [#animation1]_.